matthew-hre/python-to-java/README.md

 The `public` tells the world that they're totally allowed to call this method.

-The `static` is a little confusing, so just tell yourself "it's for memory management" and move on.
+`static` means that method lives inside of the class, and can be used inside of that class (or outside, if it's public).
+You don't need to instantiate a new instance of the class just to use it.

 The `void` just means this function doesn't return anything!
 Remember when we used to do `def myfunc() -> None:` in Python?
-We now call that `None` `Void`, and put it near the start.
+Instead of `None`, we now use `Void` to say we're not returning anything, and put it near the start.
 If we wanted to return a whole number, we'd change it to `int`.
-A bool? `bool`!
+A bool? `boolean`!
 It's also no longer optional, so don't forget it!

 `main` is the name of our method.
 We like to use **camelCase** for methods, so keep that in mind.